Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Introduction

-{\bf Terminology and Notation.} In this paper, we work in the category of analytic spaces.
-All manifolds are asumed to be connected, but submanifolds and subvarieties can be reducible.
+In this paper, we work in the category of analytic spaces.
+All manifolds are assumed to be connected.
 By Zariski closures, we also mean \emph{analytic} Zariski closures unless otherwise specified.
-For simplicity, if $L$ and $M$ are two cohomology classes, we denote by $L\cdot M$ or $LM$ their cup-product.
-We also identify $H^0(X,\R)$ and $H^{2n}(X,\R)$ with $\R$ in the canonical way, where $n = \dim X$.
-So classes in these groups are identified to real numbers.
-When the singular cohomology is with coefficients in $\C$, we use the notation $H^i(X) \cnec H^i(X,\C)$.
-The relation $x_m \simeq y_m$ means $x_m=O(y_m)$ and $y_m=O(x_m)$.
-An automorphism $g$ on $X$ induces the pull-back operator $g^*$ on cohomology.
+Given two sequences $(x_m)$ and $(y_m)$ in $\R_{\geq 0}$ or more generally in a salient convex closed cone, the relation $x_m \lesssim y_m$ means $Cy_m-x_m$ belongs to this cone for some constant $C>0$ independent of $m$, and $x_m \simeq y_m$ means $x_m \lesssim y_m$ and $y_m \lesssim x_m$.